yonaiky/MiAppMusica/README.md

 - Background playback
 - Listening statistics
 - Audio visualizer on player with many type of effects.

+> [!NOTE]
 > THIS FEATURE REQUIRES MIC PERMISSION, ONLY AVAILABLE IF ACTIVATED FROM SETTINGS.
 Full list of permissions (available soon)

 - News, mood, musical genres, new albums from favourite artists
 - Import/Export online, RiMusic playlists, can be shared with friends
 - Fetch, display, edit, translate synchronized, or not, songs lyrics